-We are a visibility platform for all women working above and below the line behind the camera with big plans.
+We are a vetted visibility platform for all women working above and below the line behind the camera, campaigning for gender equality across every department in the Entertainment Industry.

 Isn’t it time that we tell and watch stories that fully represent the makeup of our society?